Today is Veteran’s Day, November 11th.

 We do not celebrate the end of war, because it seems that war itself will never end.

-We do not celebrate the fictional life of a fictional saint, whose usefulness as a tool of propaganda promoted the idea that it was not only possible to serve Jesus with a sword, but laudable, and we do not celebrate the lie that peace could ever be the fruit of war.
+We do not celebrate the fictional life of a fictional saint, whose usefulness as a tool of propaganda suggested that it was possible to serve Jesus with a sword, and we do not celebrate the lie that peace could ever be the fruit of war.

-The fruit of peace springs from a different seed altogether: from tolerance and mercy, compassion and humility...and justice, true justice.
+The fruit of peace springs from a different seed altogether.

 What we celebrate today is the character of those men and women who have had the courage to enlist, to risk their lives for the sake of their sisters and brothers, whether at home or beside them in the field.